-Infectious Diseases Institute (IDI) mission is to strengthen health systems in Africa, with strong emphasis on infectious diseases through research and capacity development.
+The Infectious Diseases Institute (IDI) mission is to strengthen health systems in Africa, with strong emphasis on infectious diseases through research and capacity development.

-KHC programs that are assisted are: HIV Counselling and Testing (HCT); HIV care and treatment with antiretroviral drugs; TB/HIV management; Elimination of Mother to Child Transmission (EMTCT); Early Infant Diagnosis; Supply Chain Management systems and Health Management Information systems.
+KHC programs that are assisted are: HIV Testing and Counselling (HTC); HIV care and treatment with antiretroviral drugs; TB/HIV management; Elimination of Mother to Child Transmission (EMTCT); Early Infant Diagnosis; Supply Chain Management systems and Health Management Information systems.
 Support has also been given through training, mentorship, and provision of equipment and supplies.

 IDI is able to support these programs through funding from Centers for Disease Control and prevention (CDC) and The United States Presidents Emergency Plan for AIDS Relief (PEPFAR).
 This support has enabled KHC to grow and provide ongoing support to clients with HIV/AIDS.